Scholarship and communications training for doctoral students focused on urban issues

 - Students must be enrolled in a PhD program at the University of Chicago.

-Apply now for the 2022-23 academic year.
-Deadline to apply has been extended to Wednesday, May 11 at 5 pm.
+Apply now for the 2023-24 academic year.
+The deadline to apply is Monday, May 1 at 5 pm.

 Email firstname.lastname@example.org with questions.